 Start With the End in Mind

-More practically, starting with the end in mind could be thought of as “State an objective with its intended outcome.”
 Start small.
 With an “end” that’s not far away.
 What do you want to accomplish this hour?
 Whatever it is, opening TikTok probably isn’t step one.

-Now, think medium-term.
+Now think medium-term.
 For example, “I want to run a 5k” does not carry the weight of, “Several people in my family have suffered and died because of heart disease, and training to run a 5k would be a constructive first step toward improving my cardio.”
 The real goal isn’t running a 5k (a checkbox), it’s a healthier life (lasting change).

-And the “end” can also apply to the end of your life.
-A core, oft-repeated piece of homework from The 7 Habits of Highly Effective People is to draft your ideal obituary.
+A core, oft-repeated piece of homework from The 7 Habits is to draft your ideal obituary.
 Or perhaps imagine yourself as a ghost at your funeral.
 Who showed up?
 What did you accomplish?
 What mattered when you were on your deathbed?
 Whatever the answers, you need to start working toward those things today.

 Starting with the end in mind strengthens discipline.
 It turns ideas into intent, and intent into reality.